MiDataInt/midataint.github.io/_docs/project-structure.md

 The MDI framework repositories help run Stage 1 Pipelines and Stage 2 Apps by providing code and functions that are common and useful across many tools.
-They are the foundational building blocks that make it much easier to quickly develop new tools.
+They are the foundational building blocks that make it easy to quickly develop new tools.
 As illustrated above, there are two separate frameworks, one for Stage 1 pipelines and one for Stage 2 apps.

-The pipelines and apps frameworks are maintained by the MDI as open source projects that you are invited to help build and improve.
+The pipelines and apps frameworks are maintained by the MDI as open-source projects that you are invited to help improve.
 These are the repositories for the pipelines and apps frameworks:

 - <https://github.com/MiDataInt/mdi-pipelines-framework>